What is a group hearing?

 - please attend the group hearing at the date and time given in the invitation

-- at the start of the group hearing, the chairman of the admission appeal panel will outline the procedure to be followed for the group hearing
+- at the start of the group hearing, the chair of the admission appeal panel will outline the procedure to be followed for the group hearing

-- the chairman of the admission appeal panel will introduce the panel members, the admission authority’s representative and the clerk and explain their roles
+- the chair of the admission appeal panel will introduce the panel members, the admission authority’s representative and the clerk and explain their roles

 - at the end of the admission authority’s presentation, the admission appeal panel members and all the appellants will then be able to ask any questions they wish of the presenting officer, regarding the school’s case.
 Please note details of your individual child’s case should not be raised or discussed in this part of the appeal hearing